Sorry! We do not currently have any goats for sale! Check back with us next spring!

-We have raised goats since we first arrived in Oklahoma over six years ago.
+We have raised goats since we first arrived in Oklahoma eight years ago.
 We started out with Kinders, tried our luck with Spanish mixes, Alpines, Nubians, and even a few Saanen.
 Eventually we decided that the larger breeds were just too much on us (and our fences and our trees) and literally downsized to Pygmy goats.

 After three happy years with our little Pygmy herd of anywhere between 10 and 20 individuals - some quite special to us - and dozens of babies cuddled and sold, we found ourselves needing to reconfigure our farm facilities and with no good place to house happy goats.
 We sold our goats except one that our son, Peter, asked to keep as a pet... and then started all over again.